conectado/conectado-blog/content/sharing-io-resources.md

     }
 ```

-Notice how now we have `&mut self` access to the state, we can simply modify `read_connections` and `write_connections` as our IO generates events.
+Notice how now we have `&mut self` access to the state; we can simply modify `read_connections` and `write_connections` as our IO generates events.
 And we have the benefit of concurrency provided by the runtime to execute all this IO concurrently.
 I think this is pretty neat.

 Yet, we can go further down this path.
-First, let's get something out of the way, we can make this approach zero-copy with a few modifications.
+First, let's get something out of the way: we can make this approach zero-copy with a few modifications.
 We change `WriteSocket` to this.

 ```rs
 struct WriteSocket {